Ssosiska77/Ssosiska77/README.md

 - 👋 Hi, I’m @Ssosiska77 my name is Max
-- 👀 I’m interested in Olympic programming and
+- 👀 I’m interested in AI and Data Science
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Science at Al Farabi Kazakh National University
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me maximkas2306@gmail.com